hatamiarash7/Ansible-Install-MetalLb/README.md

 - `ip_pool_first`
 - `ip_pool_last`

-**Note :** You can use the same IP for both of them, if you have a single IP for your cluster.
+**Note:** You can use the same IP for both of them, if you have a single IP for your cluster.

 ---